vzhd1701/gridplayer/README.md

 **For better system integration install via Flathub.**

 #### Note on AppImage

+The AppImage was built using Ubuntu Focal Fossa libraries, so compatibility is Ubuntu 20+.

 You may need to set execute permissions on AppImage file in order to run it: